Notice: Undefined variable: ub in /home/ydeezdpnzzmt/public_html/assets/inc/functions.php on line 301

 Hyperopia is caused by a deformity of the eye, in which it is shorter, or the cornea lacks the correct curve, or the lens of the eye is further back in the eye structure than it should be for clear vision.
 This defect causes light and images to be in focus, while close objects appear blurred.
 Hyperopia is not to be confused with presbyopia, which is also a form of farsightedness caused by age, rather than by genetic factors or eyeball shape.

 At Waring Vision Institute in Charleston, SC, we can help you determine if you have hyperopia and help you to explore the various treatment options.
-We offer the most advanced diagnostics and treatments available in the USA, and Dr. Waring is a leading authority on eye correction surgery, and one of the nation’s most respected ophthalmologists.
+We offer the most advanced diagnostics and treatments available in the USA, and Dr. Waring & Dr. DeCourcey are leading authorities on eye correction surgery, and some of the nation’s most respected ophthalmologists.

 A comprehensive eye exam is the only way to accurately diagnose hyperopia.
 Our ophthalmologist will administer our advanced ocular analysis to determine the degree of the condition.
 Our testing procedures analyze your eye structure to establish the cause and the appropriate, most effective correction options.
 An instrument with a magnifying glass and light, called an ophthalmoscope, is used to examine the back of the eye structure.